The citation examples in this guide have been updated in November 2024, based on the decisions made by Haaga-Helia's thesis coordinators.

 Artificial intelligence cannot be considered an author or a literary source.
 Therefore, you cannot create an in-text reference for AI-generated text or include it in the list of sources.
 Verify the information produced by artificial intelligence from original sources and make references to them.

 However, you can use artificial intelligence in your work in various ways.
-Follow the instructions given by your teacher and the Guidelines for students for using AI at Haaga-Helia (pdf) .
+Follow the instructions given by your teacher and the guidelines for students for using AI at Haaga-Helia.
 If you use AI-generated text, images, etc. in your work, you need to mention it.
 Describe, at an appropriate place and to an appropriate extent, the tool you have utilized and how you have used it.
 Depending on the scope and format of your work, this can be done, for example, in the section where AI has been used, in the introduction of the work, at the end of the work, or in the image heading.

-Example 1 The content for this paragraph was brainstormed using the ChatGPT 3.5 language model.
-The input used was: 'Generate a paragraph for a thesis about the recruitment process.'
+Example 1 | The content for this paragraph was brainstormed using the ChatGPT 3.5 language model.
+The input used was: 'Generate a paragraph for a thesis about the recruitment process.' |

-Example 2
+Example 2 |

 The production of Chapter 2.3 involved the use of the ChatGPT 3.5 language model.
 The prompts used were: 'How can artificial intelligence be utilized in recruitment?' and 'Elaborate on the ethical problems related to the use of AI in recruitment.'
+If there are multiple prompts, you can provide the most important ones or the first and last prompt. |

-Example 3 Figure 1.
-Recruitment Process (generated by the AI tool Copilot)
+Example 3 | Figure 1.
+Recruitment Process (generated by the AI tool Copilot) |

 These guidelines will be updated as Haaga-Helia's AI policies change and with the technological development of artificial intelligence.